Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Soltis Investment Advisors

+Soltis Investment Advisors is a firm located in St. George, Utah.
 Soltis generally requires clients to maintain an account size of at least $750,000.
 The majority of the firm’s clients are individuals and high-net-worth individuals, but it also serves institutions, corporations, endowments, charitable organizations, foundations, pension plans and 401(k) plans.
 Soltis is a fee-only firm.

 Soltis refers to the bundle of advisory services it provides to clients as The Investment Management Discipline.
 This includes a review of a client's investment goals and objectives, the recommendation of an appropriate asset allocation and investment selection, financial planning and consulting services and pension/401(k) consulting advisory services.

 Soltis Investment Advisors applies both quantitative and qualitative methods of analysis when selecting a manager or stock.
 Quantitative evaluation uses computer databases and securities pricing services to analyze performance, while qualitative evaluation involves looking at the education, experience and performance of money managers.
+Soltis aims to identify investment opportunities that most closely align with clients' objectives and risk tolerance.
+These are both outlined in a client's investment policy statement, the creation of which is the first step in a client's investment management process.

 Summit Global Investments

-Summit Global Investments is a fee-only firm that caters to a diverse range of client types.
-They serve individuals who have a high income, either individually or jointly with their spouse, and have a reasonable expectation of maintaining that income level.
 They also work with trusts with significant assets, entities with accredited investors as equity owners, private business development companies, and organizations such as corporations, partnerships and trusts with total assets exceeding $5,000,000.
 The firm's name and headquarters address are not mentioned.
 There is no potential conflict of interest in the sale of securities since the firm doesn't earn additional commissions.

-implements investment strategies that prioritize risk and return based on the unique risk tolerance and suitability profile of each client.
+The firm implements investment strategies that prioritize risk and return based on the unique risk tolerance and suitability profile of each client.
 These strategies involve allocating client assets across a diverse range of investment options, including mutual funds, exchange-traded funds, fixed-income and cash instruments, equity securities, corporate debt securities, municipal securities, US government securities, leveraged funds, sector funds, options, structured products, private equity, private capital and more.?The firm takes into account the risk profile and ultimate goals of each client.

 To ensure optimal risk-adjusted returns, SGI follows industry best practices and conducts rigorous quantitative and fundamental analysis in securities selection.
 The firm's approach to equity investing focuses on managing the overall risk of the portfolio rather than specific exposures to growth or value.
-This risk management approach is adjusted over time based on market conditions, economic factors and market cycles.?
+This risk management approach is adjusted over time based on market conditions, economic factors and market cycles.

 Alta Capital Management is a fee-based firm, as some employees are also broker-dealers, meaning they can earn commissions.
 This is a conflict of interest, but all advisors must act in the best interest of the client when serving as an advisor.
 The firm works mostly with individuals, the majority of whom are not high-net-worth.
 Institutional clients include investment companies, pooled investment vehicles, pension and profit-sharing plans, charitable organizations, government entities, corporations, religious groups, limited partnerships and UMA platforms.

 Fees at Alta Capital for investment management are based on a percentage of assets under management.
-The minimum account size is $250,000 for retail equity accounts, $300,000 for retail balanced accounts and $500,000 for retail fixed income accounts.
+The minimum account size is $250,000 for retail equity accounts, $300,000 for retail balanced accounts and $500,000 for retail fixed-income accounts.
 The minimum account size for institutional accounts is $5 million.
+The team at Alta includes four chartered financial analysts (CFAs).

 Nearly all of the money managed by Alta Capital is invested in individual stocks, with bonds and cash holdings each making up a small portion.